How to read the book of natureWritten by Subby Szterszky

 What's inside this article

 Saint Augustine was among the first to describe nature as a book alongside Scripture, part of a two-volume set written by God.
-He knew, of course, that Scripture was the pre-eminent volume, in which God has revealed himself and his purposes in clear human language.
+He knew that Scripture was the pre-eminent volume, in which God has revealed himself and his purposes in clear human language.
 But Augustine recognized that nature also speaks about God, without words and in general ways everyone can understand.

 At times, philosophers and theologians have run with this idea in directions Augustine would not have envisioned, much less approved.
 Some have sought to elevate nature as a source of revelation on par with Scripture or even above it, while others have denied that nature has anything tangible to say about God at all.

-The question then becomes, what sorts of things?
+The question is, what sorts of things?
 And how are we to read nature in proper relation to the written Word of God?

 How not to read the book of nature